1

 • All other providers - Gainwell or County.

 3. Complete provider enrollment to become a Health First Colorado NEMT provider.
-Enrollment information can be found in the Provider Services Enrollment section of the Department’s website (colorado.gov/hcpf).
+Visit the Provider Enrollment web page for enrollment information.

 • To be eligible to be reimbursed for Health First Colorado NEMT claims, providers must enroll correctly prior to providing services.